 State Highway 2 to the Wairarapa twists and turns through the Rimutaka Hills, inducing neckaches and car-sickness – a common New Zealand experience!

 At the very top of the pass through the hills there used to be a little cafe called Pie in the Sky.
-The food it sold was pretty awful, but it was always a very welcome sight.
+The food it sold was fairly trashy, but it was always a very welcome indication that you were half-way to the other side.

 Coming from Britain this always made me think of the detective series Pie in the Sky, with Richard Griffiths as the police inspector who wants to retire and run his own restaurant called ‘Pie in the Sky’, and the wonderful Maggie Steed as his wife.
-I don’t know if this was in the proprietor’s mind when they named this little place…but sadly nowadays it’s all gone away.
+I don’t know if this was in the proprietor’s mind when they named this little place…but nowadays it’s all gone away.
+This is probably just as well when you consider the drugs and other things that used to get traded there.